PranavPatil7/Netflix_backend_Implementation/README.md

 The [movie-scraper](./movie-scraper) process our dataset and build a populated database schema with all movies.

-Here we use the [pandas](https://pandas.pydata.org/) library.
-This library reads our [dataset CSV file](./movie-scraper/resources/dataset/IMDB-Movie-Data.csv) and, given the _MAX_MOVIES_ variable, we add the movies to **movies** service.
+Here I use the [pandas](https://pandas.pydata.org/) library.
+This library reads our [dataset CSV file](./movie-scraper/resources/dataset/IMDB-Movie-Data.csv) and, given the _MAX_MOVIES_ variable, I add the movies to **movies** service.

 ## Running

-We provide a [bootstrap.sh](./bootstrap.sh) script to simplify the stack boot.
+I provide a [bootstrap.sh](./bootstrap.sh) script to simplify the stack boot.
 This script runs our [docker-compose.yml](./docker-compose.yml) which starts all services, databases and Kafka.
 After that, the scripts sleeps for 30 seconds waiting for all container be up.
 So it runs the [docker-compose-scraper.yml](docker-compose-scraper.yml) which starts to populate our **movies** database.

 ![bootstrap script output](./assets/bootstrap.png)

 It's possible to customize the amount of movies changing the _MAX_MOVIES_ variable at [docker-compose-scraper.yml](docker-compose-scraper.yml).
-However we have, because of our dataset, we are limited to a max of 1,000 movies.
-Here we setup as default 10 movies.
+However I have, because of our dataset, I was are limited to a max of 1,000 movies.
+Here I had to setup as default 10 movies.

 ## Testing

-As a simple way to test our stack, we provides a [postman collection](netflix-backend.postman_collection.json).
+As a simple way to test our stack, I have provides a [postman collection](netflix-backend.postman_collection.json).
 This collection has sample requests for all proposed APIs.

 ![Postman collection](./assets/postman.png)